markanewman/PythonViaWebhook/DataFlow.md

 ### Act

 1. **Post** a sample file to the service.
-   Adding a header value ('Callback-Url') allows the service to webhook to that url when the process is done.
+   Adding a header value ('CallbackUrl') allows the service to webhook to that url when the process is done.
-   Add `-Headers @{ 'Callback-Url' = 'https://my.fqdn.com' }` to the `Invoke-WebRequest` to acomplish this
+   Add `-Headers @{ 'CallbackUrl' = 'https://my.fqdn.com' }` to the `Invoke-WebRequest` to acomplish this
 ```{posh}
 $acceptUrl = Get-AzureRmLogicAppTriggerCallbackUrl -ResourceGroupName $resourceGroupName -Name $acceptRequestName -TriggerName 'manual'
 Set-Content -Path ./sample.txt -Value 'xxxxxxxx'